10 Congressional races where Asian Americans could make a difference

 Nevada’s 3rd Congressional District

-Democrat Susie Lee and Republican Danny Tarkanian face off for an open seat in this district south of Las Vegas as incumbent Democrat Rep. Jacky Rosen is running for Senate.
-Asian Americans and Pacific Islanders make up about 15.5 percent of the population in the district; Lee has said she has hosted events and round tables in the community.
+Democrat Susie Lee and Republican Danny Tarkanian face off for an open seat in this district south of Las Vegas as incumbent Democrat Rep. Jacky Rosen is running for the Senate.
+Asian Americans and Pacific Islanders make up about 15.5 percent of the population in the district; Lee has said she has hosted events and roundtables in the community.

 “The biggest thing is them seeing that you’re there, and that you’re listening and that you’re involved,” she said in October.
 Tarkanian did not respond to requests for comment at the time.